MaxenceDC/ProgrammingChallenges/Challenges/Algorithmic/44-fizzbuzz/README.md

 fn fizzbuzz(n: u32) {}
 ```

-Then, I write a simple for loop inside of this function, which loops over a
+Then, I write a simple for loop inside this function, which loops over a range
-range from 1 to n, included.
-To specify that I want the n to be included, I use
+from 1 to n, included.
+To specify that I want the n to be included, I use the
-the `..=` syntax.
+`..=` syntax.

 ```rs
 for i in 1..=n {